stronker47/mp-select-mini-custom-web-ui/README.md

-## Disclaimer: This is a modification/fork of the factory installed UI; I do not claim ownership over the original factory installed UI.
+## Disclaimer: This is a modification/fork of the factory installed UI; I do not claim ownership over the original factory installed UI; This software is provided AS-IS, I take no responsibility for any damages this
+software may cause.

 ## Features:
 * Temperature readout, job progress bar, safe move menu.